-Donald Trump Twitter: Warned To Stop Deleting Tweets, ‘Could Pose A Violation’
+Donald Trump Twitter: Warned To Stop Deleting Tweets — ‘Could Pose A Violation’

 “Many of the messages sent from [President Trump’s twitter] accounts are likely to be presidential records and therefore must be preserved.
 It has been reported, however, that President Trump has deleted tweets, and if those tweets were not archived it could pose a violation of the Presidential Records Act.”

 Some people are now asking why Barack Obama wasn’t scolded for deleting tweets as president.
-According to the New York Daily News, President Obama tweeted under the official presidential Twitter handle, @POTUS, not under a personal Twitter account.
+According to the New York Daily News, President Obama tweeted under the official presidential Twitter handle, @POTUS, not under a personal Twitter account, as does President Trump.
 The @POTUS Twitter account is reportedly set up to use a system of auto-archiving tweets, but this auto-archiving feature is only available for official accounts, according to the White House’s office of digital strategy.

 We Found the 9 Tweets Donald Trump Has Deleted Since He Was Sworn In as President: It's pretty clear why some of… https://t.co/efnyWrUKZx